johnsonandjohnson/Bodiless-JS/packages/cx-navigation/doc/Menu.md

-# CX Menu Component
+# Vital Menu Component

-The CX Menu Component provides a generic menu that can used for navigation elements.
+The Vital Menu Component provides a generic menu that can used for navigation elements.
 It extends bodiless menu by wrapping it inside a `<nav>` element to create a clean component:

 ```tsx
 const MenuClean = flowHoc(